foxt/am-to-spotify/README.md

 ## Usage

 1. Download the script as a zip file.
-2. Edit the config.js file, filling in the details you collected from the above
+2. Edit the `config.mjs` file, filling in the details you collected from the above
-3. Run the script with `node index.js`
+3. Run the script with `node index.mjs`